Elderly patients

-Juggling appointments, insurance details and medical advice can already be stressful without dealing with a condition.
-It’s a common feeling for Americans as 65% feel overwhelmed about managing their health care.
+Juggling appointments, insurance details and medical advice can already be stressful without dealing with a medical condition or concern.
+According to a recent study, it’s a common feeling for Americans as more than 60% are stressed and confused when navigating the health care system.

-Taking control of your health care journey starts with being proactive and having open communication with your clinician.
-Whether you’re managing a chronic condition or just following up with your primary care provider, here are 9 tips designed to empower you when handling your health.
+Taking control of your health care journey starts with being proactive and having open communication with your health care clinicians.
+Whether you’re managing a chronic condition or just following up with your primary care provider, here are 9 tips to empower you when handling your health.

 1. Educate yourself